scrapfly/n8n-nodes-scrapfly/README.md

 ScrapFly API key is used as a credential key.
 To get your API key, register for free.

-## Compatibility

-_State the minimum n8n version, as well as which versions you test against.
-You can also include any known version incompatibility issues._

 ## Usage

 For example usage and predefined workflow tempaltes, refer to [ScrapFly's n8n integration docs](https://scrapfly.io/docs/integration/n8n).